tmltsang/tmltsang.github.io/_posts/2024-11-25-backyard-chronicles.md

 ## Almost there, Creating Visualisations

 The dashboard hosted at https://backyard-insight.info/, with the source code at [backyard-insight](https://github.com/tmltsang/Backyard-Insight), is a **Plotly Dash** webapp created in python with a **MongoDB Atlas** backend host on **Render**.
 As someone with limited frontend experience it was the easiest way to build something quickly.
-The bulk of the work learning some CSS to replicate the UI elements of _Guilty Gear -Strive-_ for the prediction graph.
+The bulk of the work was learning some CSS to replicate the UI elements of _Guilty Gear -Strive-_ for the prediction graph.
 Unfortunately it is not 'responsive' i.e. it does not resize itself well to smaller screens such as mobile or tablets.
 The limitation for this, besides my own skill, is the **Plotly** graph component itself does not work well with limited screen size.

 ## Conclusions
 This was quite a journey, I appreciate everyone who made it through the entire blog and look forward to any questions you may have.
 In the follow-up blog I'll reflect on the outcomes of the 'Backyard' as well as talk about its potential future.